arashmodrad/Water_Mapping_App/README.md

 ### GEE Code Edithor

-Google Earth Engine Link to Share the Project:
+To access the project first a GEE acount must be created [SignUp GEE](https://earthengine.google.com/signup/), then one can use th Google Earth Engine Link below to Share the Project:

 Here is a GEE link to the project [GEE](https://code.earthengine.google.com/?accept_repo=users/Water_Delineation/water).